contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_debug-discover/02_sending.md

-Location | The URL of the current request is replaced by the header's value x-xrds-location | The URL of the current request is set with the header's value Set-Cookie | A new header "Cookie" is added to the request with the header's value Etag | A new header "If-None-Match" is added to the request with the header's value (see <a href="https://tools.ietf.org/html/rfc7232" target="_blank">conditional request specification <i class="fa fa-external-link" aria-hidden="true"></i></a> for more details)
+Location | The URL of the current request is replaced by the header's value x-xrds-location | The URL of the current request is set with the header's value Set-Cookie | A new header "Cookie" is added to the request with the header's value Etag | A new header "If-None-Match" is added to the request with the header's value (see <a href="https://tools.ietf.org/html/rfc7232" target="_blank">conditional request specification <i class="fa fa-external-link" style="font-size: 12px" aria-hidden="true"></i></a> for more details)
-Last-Modified | A new header "If-Modified-Since" is added to the request with the header's value (see <a href="https://tools.ietf.org/html/rfc7232" target="_blank">conditional request specification <i class="fa fa-external-link" aria-hidden="true"></i></a> for more details)
+Last-Modified | A new header "If-Modified-Since" is added to the request with the header's value (see <a href="https://tools.ietf.org/html/rfc7232" target="_blank">conditional request specification <i class="fa fa-external-link" style="font-size: 12px" aria-hidden="true"></i></a> for more details)
-Expires | A new header "If-Modified-Since" is added to the request with the header's value (see <a href="https://tools.ietf.org/html/rfc7232" target="_blank">conditional request specification <i class="fa fa-external-link" aria-hidden="true"></i></a> for more details)
+Expires | A new header "If-Modified-Since" is added to the request with the header's value (see <a href="https://tools.ietf.org/html/rfc7232" target="_blank">conditional request specification <i class="fa fa-external-link" style="font-size: 12px" aria-hidden="true"></i></a> for more details)
 Cache-Control | If value is a "max-age" or a "s-max-age" cache control directive then a new header "Cache-Control" is added to the request with value "max-age=0"
 Allow | Such headers contain a list of HTTP methods, each of them is clickable.
 Once clicked, the method of the current request is updated
 Access-Control-Allow-Methods | Such headers contain a list of HTTP methods, each of them is clickable.
 Once clicked, the method of the current request is updated